 10. Enjoy It

 Stress within the school year is inevitable and sometimes unavoidable.
 If you’re like me, stress isn’t isolated just to the school year and you happen to stress about the fact that sometimes you have nothing to stress out about (logical, I know).
 Everyone has their own way of relieving stress, and hopefully by this time in your life you have figured out your own personal remedy.
+If you need to have a small pet make sure to read up how to get a note for emotional support animal.
 It is important to remember to do them!
 Remember that you are not alone in this process, and this time of your life is going to fly by faster than you think or want it to, so enjoy it while you can!